 Our 360-degree swivel is the perfect addition to any play equipment, providing less tangling and wrapping of chains for a smoother swinging experience.
 The top plate provides added strength and stability, while the universal joints are covered with a rubber boot for finger protection.
 Painted with rust proof enamel in red.
 It has 2 plates that are 5 ½ ” x 5 1/2” with four ½ ” holes that are 3 5/8” center to center.
 There is a welded nut securing the swivel to the plate.
-It hangs down 10 1/2″ from pipe.
+It hangs down 10 1/2″ from wood frame.
 You can use the A6500 – A6000 or the A5725 for this.
 This product should last 2 years in harsh conditions and up to 5 years in optimal conditions and 2 years in harsh conditions, although some conditions may require replacement sooner.
 Tensile strength is 16000 lbs.

 **Installation, Safe Use and Maintenance Instructions**

 IMPORTANT: Please read for important information.
 In this material we have tried to provide some requirements stated in the CPSC Handbooks, ASTM F2373-11, F1487-11 and F1148-09.
 However, we in no way intend for this to be a complete list of requirements.
 Also these publications are updated frequently with changes therefore, you should read these publications yourself to determine if any part or installation could prove a danger to a child.